SteveJWR/stevejwr.github.io/index.md

 layout: default
 ---

 I am a PhD candidate in the Department of Statistics at the University of Washington.
 I have been fortunate to be advised by Professors [Yen-Chi Chen](http://faculty.washington.edu/yenchic/), and [Tyler McCormick](https://thmccormick.github.io/) as well as collaborate with [Kwun Chuen Gary Chan](http://faculty.washington.edu/kcgchan/).
-Previously I recieved my MS in Statistics at the University of Toronto and BS in Mathematical Physics at Queen's University.
+Previously I recieved my MS in Statistics at the University of Toronto and BSc in Mathematical Physics at Queen's University.

 ## Research